How to Make Your Makeup Stay All Night Long, According to Rave Girls

 MORE: The 9 Best Hydrating Makeup Primers for Dry Skin

 Because for whatever reason (uh, humidity, dancing, sweat, etc.), going out and lookin’ good are not mutually exclusive—unless, of course, you’re a rave girl, where it’s literally part of your job to keep your face and hair somewhat picture-perfect while getting engulfed by swarms of sweaty people at EDM (electric dance music) festivals and club events.
-These girls are the ultimate experts at making their makeup and hair last all-night…and sometimes all-morning…long, and yes, they’re pretty much the unofficial pros at it, and yes, they’re about to bestow a ton of insider knowledge on your brains.
+These girls are the ultimate experts at making their makeup and hair last all-night…and sometimes all-morning…long, and yes, they’re about to bestow a ton of insider knowledge on your brains.

 First thing’s first, though: Rave girls are not strippers, or exotic dancers, or groupies.
 Rave girls are the glittery promoters of the EDM scene—and they take their job seriously.
 “We work with companies to bring people into events and keep them there, passing out massive balloons and glow sticks in between dancing,” says Marisa Barnes, a 19-year-old college student who’s part of The Iris Girls, the “it-girls” of the southeast music scene.
 “We have clothing sponsors, intricate costumes, and goals to meet; we’re not just shaking our asses on stage,” says Barnes, noting a sentiment very strongly echoed by raver Kelcey Rodriguez, a 28-year-old social media manager at iHeartRaves, a festival fashion brand on the West Coast, who’s a rave girl in the Unicorn Crew.
 “Rave girls aren’t all about dancing or drinking or going crazy,” said Rodriguez.
 “It’s not only a total lifestyle and culture change, but also a business for us.”

-And being rave girls in two of the hottest corners of the country mean that Barnes and Rodriguez are masters at keeping their hair and makeup intact, despite the mind-numbing heat they’ve encountered at festivals.
-So to help you before your next night out, even if it’s just as that dive bar down the street, we nabbed their best tips, tricks, and product recommendations to try on yourself—no glitter or glow sticks required (though definitely encouraged).
+And being rave girls in two of the hottest corners of the country means that Barnes and Rodriguez are masters at keeping their hair and makeup intact, despite the mind-numbing heat they’ve encountered at festivals.
+So to help you before your next night out, even if it’s just at that dive bar down the street, we nabbed their best tips, tricks, and product recommendations to try on yourself—no glitter or glow sticks required (though highly encouraged).

 ALWAYS BE PACKING